mxenabled/hush/README.md

    - `failOnUnneeded` (**enabled** by default): Throw if there are unnecessary suppressions in the suppression file.
    - `outputSuggested` (**enabled** by default): Output the suggested suppression file contents.
    - `writeSuggested` (**disabled** by default): Write the suggested suppressions directly to the suppression file.
+   - `gitlab` (**disabled** by default -- parameter only): Enable the Gitlab issue searching feature.
+   - `gitlabConfiguration`:
+     - `enabled`: Whether the Gitlab configuration is enabled.
+     - `url`: The base URL of your Gitlab instance.
+     - `token`: A valid token for interacting with your Gitlab API.
+     - `populateNotesOnMatch`: Add a matching Gitlab issue URL to the notes of suppressions.
+     - `duplicateStrategy`: Either `oldest` or `newest`.
+If more than one issue is found matching a CVE, which one to use.

 You may prepend `no` to any of the above flags, and the feature will be disabled (such as `noOutputUnneeded`).